Best TV stupidity of all time

 Stupidity: During the scene at the restaurant, Rose pulls the fire alarm.
 Then she and the doctor run through the kitchen, past several chefs who just duck and crouch into corners.
 This would easily be one of the stupidest ideas ever.
 If there was a fire, they would evacuate out the back door instead of just sitting there waiting to be choked to death.
 And if they knew about Auton Mickey, running out the back door would also be a lot more logical than just crouching down and waiting to be battered to death.

-New this month Stupidity: The fact that the young mother in the hospital would give Janet (a total stranger to her) her baby to watch while visiting her husband in a different area is completely unreal.
+Stupidity: The fact that the young mother in the hospital would give Janet (a total stranger to her) her baby to watch while visiting her husband in a different area is completely unreal.
 Nobody would really ever just give their baby to a stranger like that and leave.
 In addition, Janet took the baby into Jack's room for quite awhile.

 Stupidity: Once he decided to finally saw into the banister, all Anthony had to do to get Julia's head out was to saw through one of the thin posts on either side of her head.
 Instead, he saws through an enormous section of the staircase, later causing the governor to accidentally fall through.
 If he didn't realise that, one of the other designers, all who were looking on, should have.
 It's a lot to presume they all would have been that careless just for the benefit of a sight gag.